 And employees can tell: A survey by Globoforce found that 47% of employees don’t believe their employers care about developing a “human” workplace.

 In a wonderful onboarding program I was fortunate to participate in, new hires were asked about previous negative work experiences.
 One woman shared that when her grandmother (who had raised her) passed away, her employer wouldn’t allow her any bereavement time off.
-Company policy applied to “immediately family” only, and her grandmother didn’t meet that definition.
+Company policy applied to “immediate family” only, and her grandmother didn’t meet that definition.

 This very specific policy allowed no room for human judgment; the result was barbaric treatment of an employee.
 The best possible outcome of a rules-based environment is a culture where people are compliant — and nothing more.